vpfautz/pdfindex/README.md

 # pdfindex

-Builds a compressed and naiv index over given pdfs and search in them.
+Builds a compressed and naive index over given pdfs and searches in them.

 ## Requirements